-We continued to maintain a strong balance sheet and finished the quarter with a cash balance of \$951.4 million and an undrawn credit facility of \$600.0 million.
-There were no changes to our financing or capital structure in the quarter.
+We continue to maintain a strong balance sheet and finished the quarter with a cash balance of approximately \$1.3 billion and an undrawn credit facility of \$600.0 million.
+In June 2005, we received net proceeds after underwriting commissions of \$246.3 million relating to the issuance of Senior Subordinated Notes with an aggregate principal amount of \$250.0 million due 2013 and a fixed interest rate of 7.625%.
+We expect to use the net proceeds of this offering to repurchase our outstanding LYONs on August 2, 2005.
+There were no other changes to our financing or capital structure in the quarter.